 The first thing to do is to work out what aspects of university are making you unhappy.
 Stop feeling guilty or turning your negative feelings in on yourself.
 Instead, try to be objective and work out why you’re unhappy at university.

-Once you’ve worked out what it is that’s bothering you, wait a little while to see if it improves naturally on its own.
+Once you’ve worked out what’s that’s bothering you, wait a little while to see if it improves naturally on its own.

-If you are struggling to make friends and feel grounded in the first few weeks of starting, don’t worry!
+If you’re struggling to make friends at uni and feel grounded in the first few weeks of starting, don’t worry!
 These things take time.
-If after a few more weeks you have the same problem it may be worth joining some societies so that you can make a new group of friends with similar interests.
+If after a few more weeks you have the same problem it may be worth joining some societies so that you can make new friends with similar interests.

-It’s also worth remembering that some things can be time sensitive and are best done at different times of the academic year.
+It’s worth remembering that some things can be time-sensitive and are best done at different times of the academic year.

-If you have just begun your course and already hate it, universities often let new students change their degrees within the first few weeks of starting.
+If you’ve just begun your course and already hate it, you maybe be able to change your degree within the first few weeks.